3dem/emhub/docs/user_manual/configuration/entry_forms.rst

 Example Entry Forms
 ===================

-The following sections show some example entry forms that illustrate the usage of the parameters definition described previously.
+The following sections show example entry forms that illustrate the usage of the parameters definition described previously.

 Screening Entry Form